ingresso-group/slate/source/includes/_intro.md

 <!---
 # TODOs / Questions

+* Improve test events
+* Purchase
+* Explain why you sometimes get unreserved_orders
 * GET for Status?
 * Note re similarity of trolley object across calls
 * Matt to add docs for cities and categories
 * Need to document the disallowed discount codes - need a test event with this data
-* Matt to include a section describing how our caching works
 * Matt to add a test meta event, and refer to this in the test intro section and wherever meta events are mentioned.
-* Purchase
 * avail_details needs a link to the bitmask explanation (and needs the fields updated)
+* benchmark old vs new API
 * Error codes need to be added everywhere by Pete.

 * Amazon suggested we return a 429 - TOO MANY REQUESTS when we return backend_call_failed or backend_call_throttling_failed.
 Should we use http status codes in this type of case?
 These cases are an exception where they don't really look like errors (initially by design...)

 * There are a number of places where the JSON object nesting isn't as simple as it could be.
 Eg instead of "event_upsell_list": ["6IE","MH0"] we have:
   "event_upsell_list": {
     "event_id": [